canonical/subiquity/doc/reference/autoinstall-reference.rst

 server installer supports this as well.
 The installer additionally supports a ''match spec'' on a disk action that supports more flexible matching.

-The actions in the storage config are processed in the order they are in the autoinstall file.
+The actions in the storage configuration are processed in the order they are in the autoinstall file.
 Any disk action is assigned a matching disk -- chosen arbitrarily from the set of unassigned disks if there is more than one, and causing the installation to fail if there is no unassigned matching disk.